Research Chair in New Media, Simon Fraser University, Canada

 Holtzbrinck Fellow - Class of Spring 2017

-Wendy Hui Kyong Chun is Professor and Chair of Modern Culture and Media at Brown University.
-Her current work on digital media, identity and its representation, digital humanities, and the structuring of data combines her studies of systems design engineering and English literature (BASc from Waterloo University, PhD in English from Princeton University).
+Wendy Hui Kyong Chun is Simon Fraser University’s Canada 150 Research Chair in New Media in SFU School of Communication.
+Previously, she was Professor and Chair of Modern Culture and Media at Brown University.
+Her work on digital media, identity and its representation, digital humanities, and the structuring of data combines her studies of systems design engineering and English literature (BASc from Waterloo University, PhD in English from Princeton University).
 Chun is the author of Programmed Visions: Software and Memory (MIT, 2011), Control and Freedom: Power and Paranoia in the Age of Fiber Optics (MIT, 2006), and co-editor (with Anna W. Fisher and Thomas Keenan) of New Media, Old Media: A History and Theory Reader (Routledge, 2015).
 Her monograph, Updating to Remain the Same: Habitual New Media, appeared in June 2016.

 Chun’s research investigates the relationship between cultural formations and technological artifacts, theoretical concepts in the humanistic and technological disciplines, and popular perceptions of technology and technological protocols.
 Situated primarily in the field of new media studies, her larger projects have been driven by questions such as: What is the impact of control technologies on mass media?
 What made the Internet, a communications network that had existed for years, a “new” or “exceptional” medium in the mid-1990s?
 How does the concept of “memory” cut across computational, biological, and humanistic fields?